 Distributor Sony Pictures Classics, which often dominates the category, also does not have a film in the final nine.

 Oscar’s foreign language category is often marked by some controversy through many steps of the process.
 One of the year’s most talked-about foreign-language films, France’s "Blue Is The Warmest Color," was ineligible to compete this year.

 The shortlist, whittled down from a sizable 76 submissions, is compiled by the voting of a committee of several hundred Los Angeles-based Academy members, whose top six choices are augmented by three additional selections from an executive committee.
-New committees in Los Angeles and New York will next view the nine films to decide on the final five nominees, which will be announced Jan.
-16.

 The full list:

 n "The Broken Circle Breakdown" (Belgium)

 n "An Episode in the Life of an Iron Picker" (Bosnia and Herzegovina)

 n "The Hunt" (Denmark)